kmera/Sparkify_Project/README.md

 ## Project Motivation<a name="motivation"></a>

 Using Sparkify tiny subset (128MB) of the full dataset available (12GB), the goal is to predict customer churn.
-Sparkify is a music stream app which has free users (includes avertising) and paid users that have to paid a monthly rate.
+Sparkify is a music stream app which has free users (includes advertising) and paid users who have to paid a monthly rate.
 Besides, users can downgrade, upgrade or cancel the service anytime.

 There are many reasons a user would churn such as: infeffective recommendations which are not aligned with the genres user preferences, songs they want to listen but are not available in sparkify, complex or useless app UI/UX, cost of the service, and so on, so the feature engineering will support us to consider some of this reasons.
 I have considered this problem as a binary classification (churn / not churn), so I will use Logistic and Random Forest models to fit the data and predict churn.